TheShubhamArya/Music-Detection-Lyrics-Generator-App/README.md

 ### Note
 - This is not a completed project.
 It may have some errors or bugs.
 - The lyrics API may not work well with lyrics in other languages (not English).
-- This app does not have the functionality to save the lyrics data yet.
+- The settings page is not functional yet.